-In this article we’ll discuss the top three challenges related to laws and employee wellness programs, and the solutions that wellness coordinators can use to overcome them.
+In this article we’ll discuss the top three challenges related to laws and employee wellness programs, and the solutions that you can use to overcome them.

 1. Compliance with Data Protection Laws

-Any seasoned employee wellness manager knows that the ideal way to manage private data, including employee wellness data, is to do so from a single, secure database in one location.
+Any seasoned IT professional knows that the ideal way to manage private data, including employee health data, is to do so from a single, secure database in one location.
 Single-location storage makes for seamless tracking and measuring of information regarding health assessments, biometrics, and activity data.
 Plus, it’s a lot simpler than having multiple locations for different types of data.
 But unfortunately, this isn’t always an option.

 Due to varying global data protection laws around the world, sometimes single-location storage isn’t possible.
-The complications caused by varying rules can intimidate wellness coordinators and even discourage them from offering data-driven programs, like health tracking over years.
+The complications caused by varying rules can intimidate wellness professionals and even discourage them from offering data-driven programs.

 Anita Fineberg, a Toronto, ON-based lawyer specializing in health information policy, says global data protection laws are changing at a rapid rate and have created much uncertainty with respect to “cross-boarder” data transfers that would allow for that “single, unified view” of employee wellness data.

 One example of changing data laws has to do with global companies and the varying laws they may need to accommodate.
-Currently all data protection for European countries is governed by the Data Protection Directive.
-In 2018, these laws will be updated with the General Data Protection Regulation (GDPR).
-These updates include stricter rules and more vigorous requirements for data privacy.
-The new regulations will create a robust framework with a wide scope of application (including all of Europe), so it’s possible that the GDPR will become the new standard for global data privacy and data protection compliance.
-Clearly, a wellness coordinator with European locations will need to know all about these updates.
+Currently all data protection for European countries is governed by the General Data Protection Regulation (GDPR).
+The GDPR include stricter rules and more vigorous requirements for data privacy.
+These new regulations create a robust framework with a wide scope of application (including all of Europe), so it’s possible that the GDPR will become the new standard for global data privacy and data protection compliance.
+Clearly, a wellness professional with European locations will need to know all about these updates.